commitmoji/PokemonFlatStickers/README.md

 This is an xCode sticker pack for iOS featuring minimalistic Pokemon sketches that where found on /r/pokemonogo of the first 151 Pokemon.
 Enjoy the sensation of Pokemon stickers by side loading the app in xCode.

-###Availability
+### Availability

-The sticker pack is currently under review in the app store.
+The sticker pack is currently under review in the app store under "Flat Pocket Creatures".

 ![AutoXOA Install Menu](https://raw.githubusercontent.com/hackmods/PokemonFlatStickers/master/images/screenshot.jpg)